madkins23/go-google/oauth2/README.md

 ### `authorize`

-The `authorize` application, provided in the command section of this repository, can be used to manually acquire an authorization token for an application.
+The `authorize` application (provided in the command section of this repository) can be used to manually acquire an authorization token for an application.
 In general this is not required but it provides a good test of basic authorization functionality.